rbuerki/projects-ml/README.md

 ### Overview:

+- **assosiation_rules_mining:** A repository containing code for implemenation of association rules mining (ARM, also called frequent itemset mining) with the apriori algorithm.
+In this case we use it for Market Basket Analysis.
+There is an implementation from scratch and a real use case on a b2b retail dataset using the MLextnd package.

 - **customer_lifetime_value_modelling:**  A project predicting (residual) customer lifetime value (clv) in non-contracutal business.
   Methodology is based on paper by Dr. Peter Fader of Wharton, the underlying math is handled by the `lifetimes` package.
 The project highlights some problems of this approach.